 All SI sessions are free.
 You may attend as many sessions as you wish, and there is no need to sign up for sessions in advance.
 As the schedule and line-up of leaders changes each semester, current students can find that information here.

 As an SI leader, it's rewarding to see others succeed the way I did when I utilized the service.
-It benefits my studies because the fundamentals of chemistry are constantly reinforced — I have a deeper understanding because of SI.
+It benefits my studies because the fundamentals of chemistry are constantly reinforced — I have a deeper understanding because of Supplemental Instruction.

 Jobs in ASC